UTC−11:00

 UTC−11:00 is an identifier for a time offset from UTC of −11:00.
 This time is used in Niue, American Samoa, Swains Island, and parts of the United States Minor Outlying Islands.
-This is the latest inhabited time zone, meaning this is the last inhabited time zone to celebrate the New Year, as the world's latest time zone (UTC-12:00) is completely uninhabited.
+This is the latest inhabited time zone, meaning this is the last inhabited time zone to celebrate the New Year, as the world's latest time zone (UTC-12:00) occurs only in strict nature reserves, such as Howland and Baker Island.